lennartcl/shellsync/README.md

 Test your shellsync scripts using mocking and standard testing frameworks such as Mocha or Jest.

 Use `sh.mock(command, targetCommand)` to mock shell command patterns such as "git", "git log", or "git status".
-The most specific mock will win.
+The most specific mock wins.

 Use `sh.restoreMocks()` to restore all mocked commands to the original shell command.